edmondsaykali/project3/INSTALL.md

 1. Docker Desktop

-	Using Windows: Install docker desktop https://docs.docker.com/desktop/install/windows-install/
+	**Using Windows**: Install docker desktop https://docs.docker.com/desktop/install/windows-install/

-	Using MacOS: Follow instructions in the below link to setup your MacOS https://arjon.es/2019/setting-up-macbook-pro-for-development/
+	**Using MacOS**: Follow instructions in the below link to setup your MacOS https://arjon.es/2019/setting-up-macbook-pro-for-development/

 2. Ensure docker desktop is up and running by following below validations: